lowrycito/handbook/pages/study-manual-general-handbook-23.md

   * Meet the full-time missionaries and hear their message.

+For more ideas and resources, see:

+  * share.ChurchofJesusChrist.org.

+  * “Sharing the Gospel” in the Gospel Library.

+  * The “Unite with Members” section in chapter 9 of Preach My Gospel: A Guide to Sharing the Gospel of Jesus Christ.

+Wards and stakes can create natural opportunities for members to invite others.
+Ways to do this include hosting events and activities and sharing Church resources with the local community.

-For more ideas and resources, see share.ChurchofJesusChrist.org and “Sharing the Gospel” in the Gospel Library.
+Ward and stake leaders counsel together to identify (1) needs in the community and (2) Church resources to share.
+For more information, see “Sharing Church Resources” in the Gospel Library.

 The principles of loving, sharing, and inviting apply also to strengthening new and returning members.